makaylacodes/marketing-dashboard/README.md

-# marketing-dashboard
+# Marketing Dashboard

-This is API powered marketing dashboard built using a low code approach.
+This project is an API powered marketing dashboard.
+It was built using Appsmith, a low code approach.
 I learned how to use Appsmith to easily create many tools that startups need.
 The dashboard incorporates MongoDB, the SMTP API, and the Discord web hook.

 <ul>
   <li>View all users</li>